asbjornenge/zerotier-member/README.md

 ## Use

 ```
-docker run -d asbjornenge/zerotier-authorize:latest --network 8056c2e21c000001 --zerotier-api-key <key>
+docker run -d asbjornenge/zerotier-member:latest --network <network> --zerotier-api-key <key> --metadata '{ "config": { "authorized": true }}'
 ```

-The following will pull the latest `asbjornenge/zerotier-authorize` image from the [docker hub]() and run it.
+The following will pull the latest `asbjornenge/zerotier-member` image from the [docker hub]() and run it.
-The service will wait for zerotier to generate an `identity`, then attempt to authorize it on all passed networks.
+The service will wait for zerotier to generate an `identity`, then attempt to update the member metadata on the passed network.
-When connected to all networks, the service will exit (unless `keepalive` is passed).
+If successful, the service will exit (unless `keepalive` is passed).

 ## Options

 ```
+metadata          - The metadata to set (required - consult the ZeroTier API for options)
-network           - Network `id` to connect to (required, can pass multiple)
+network           - Network `id` to connect to (required)
 zerotier-api-key  - ZeroTier API key (required)
 retry             - Number of retries before giving up - passing 0 will retry forever (default: 0)
 interval          - Interval between retries (default: 5000)